Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 In all other cases a property has no backing field.
 Properties without backing fields are not allowed to have initializer expressions.

 Read/write access to the property is replaced with getter/setter invocation respectively.

 Getters and setters allow for some modifiers available for function declarations (for example, they may be declared `inline`, see grammar for details).
-Properties themselves may also be declared `inline`, meaning that both getter and setter of said property are `inline`.

 #### Delegated property declaration